The South Burnett is located about two hours drive north-west of Brisbane

 but since the early 1990s the South Burnett has also quickly become Queensland's

-second-largest wine region, home to more than a dozen cellar doors and vineyards.
+second-largest wine region, home to many cellar doors and vineyards.

 The links below will provide you with extensive additional information about

 the area (all links appear in new windows):

 southburnett.com.au was orginally established by all the South Burnett's local governments

 in 2000 to be our region's official internet portal.
 Today the southburnett.com.au network

 is a privately owned business that operates a variety of websites and provides news, information

 and services to more than 2,500,000 visitors per annum.
 After a dozen years as a